jackjakarta/ElonGPT-Discord-Bot/README.md

 Install the required dependencies using pip3 install -r requirements.txt.

-Set up environment variables for your Discord bot token, OpenAI API key, and CoinMarketCap API key in a .env file.
+Create a 'keys.py' file to store the variables for the Discord Bot Token and OpenAI and CoinMarketCap API keys.

 Run the bot using python3 main.py.